YHTAY2000/MES/README.md

 1. Download [XAMPP](https://www.apachefriends.org/download.html) and open it, then start the MySQL module.
 2. Click the Admin button in the MySQL module.
-3. Import the database file from the db directory, you may select from this directory(/vue-project/db)
+3. Import the database file from the db directory, you may select from this directory (/mes-main/db)

 ## Project Setup